vitalidze/traccar-web/installation.md

 * update following lines:

-  - SQL query to select list of GPS tracking devices (does not apply to 3.3)
+  - SQL query to select list of GPS tracking devices (does not apply to 3.3 and higher (3.4, 3.5, etc.))

 Old: